jgillick/LendingClubAutoInvestor/test/README.md

 Requirements
 --------------------
 To emulate the LendingClub API, the test suite will run a simple [nodejs](http://nodejs.org/) server.
-Be sure you have that [installed](http://nodejs.org/) before running any of the tests, or they will fail.
+Be sure you have nodejs [installed](http://nodejs.org/) on your system before running any of the tests, or they will fail.

 The nodejs server will be running on port 7357.
 You can change this in `node/server.js`.